wkumari/draft-livingood-dnsop-negative-trust-anchors/README.md

    As end users publicize these failures, others may recommend they switch from security-aware DNS resolvers to resolvers not performing DNSSEC validation.
-This is a shame since the ISP or other DNS recursive resolver operator is actually doing exactly what they are supposed to do in failing to resolve a domain name; this is the expected result when a domain can no longer be validated and it protects end users from a potential security threat.
-Use of an NTA
+This is a shame since the ISP or other DNS